How acne develops

 How does Ellipse treatment work?

 Ellipse treatment reduces the blood supply to the sebaceous gland, slowing down production of sebum.
 The light also has the ability to kill some of the P acnes bacteria directly.
-To do this, short, safe bursts of intense pulsed light (called SWT® technology by Ellipse, but often referred to as a laser) are directed at the skin.
+To do this, short, safe bursts of intense pulsed light (called Ellipse IPL, but often referred to as a laser) are directed at the skin.
 The system filters the light to ensure the wavelengths used are absorbed by haemoglobin in the fine blood vessels that supply the sebaceous glands.

 How long does an Ellipse treatment take?